FAQs

 How does World Book Day work in Wales?

-You can find out more about World Book Day 2023 in Wales here.
+You can find out more about World Book Day 2025 in Wales here.

 How does World Book Day work in the Republic of Ireland?

+We work with partners in the Republic of Ireland ensure there are exclusive €1.50 titles for Ireland, including in the Irish language and materials for teachers.
 World Book Day materials, including €1.50 World Book Day book tokens are sent to schools in Ireland by the Irish Department of Education.

 Is World Book Day just one day or is there reading activity all year round?

 World Book Day is a time for us all to celebrate reading together, but reading is for every day.
-Have a look at our Reading Recommendations, Share A Story Corner for reading fun all year round.
+Have a look at our Activity Bank, Reading Recommendations, Share A Story Corner for reading fun all year round.

-You can also see our schools and families hubs for free resources including audiobooks, activity sheets, discussion guides, and videos with the World Book Day £1 authors and illustrators.
+You can also see our schools and families hubs for free resources including audiobooks, activity sheets, discussion guides, and videos with the World Book Day £1/€1.50 authors and illustrators.

 How do I fundraise for World Book Day?